minachuong/portfolio_website_presentation/README.md

 buying your domain with a hosting package.
-The domain name will be more expensive than if you were to buy it separately from a different domain name registrar, but connecting the two through nameservers could be a headache.
+The domain name will be more expensive than if you were to buy it separately from a different domain name registrar, but connecting the two through nameserver addresses could be a headache.

 [Github Pages](https://pages.github.com/)